astronomer/airflow-guides/guides_in_progress/airflow-dbt.md

        return selected_dependencies

     def run():
-       """Get list of all models in project and create dependencies.
+       """Gets a list of all models in the project and creates dependencies.
-       We want to load all the models first because the logic to properly set dependencies between subsets of models is basically the process of removing nodes from the complete DAG.
+       We want to load all the models first because the logic to properly set dependencies between subsets of models is basically removing nodes from the complete DAG.
 This logic can be found in the generate_dag_dependencies function.
 The networkx graph object is smart enough that if you remove nodes with remove_node method that the dependencies